Xunnamius/strongbox-switchcrypt/README.md

 ## Testing

 This has only been tested on Core2 Debian 8 x64 and ARM Odroid XU3 (Debian and Ubuntu x64) systems.
 It's only guaranteed to work in these environments, if even that.
-Run the tests below to be (about 90%) sure!
+Note: **these tests require ruby!**

-Run these tests to make sure:
+Run these tests to make (about 90%) sure:

 ```
+make prereqs
 make check
 ```

 ## File Structure and Internal Construction

+(todo)

+## Makefile Breakdown

 (todo)